bhklab/handbook/docs/grants/Writing_a_Strong_Grant_Proposal.md

 Describe the expected scientific outcomes and broader impact.
 Indicate how the findings will be disseminated and how they may inform future research or policy.
 Include any plans for scaling, follow-up studies, or knowledge translation.
 Include Gantt chart for Timeline and milestones.

+!!! tip "Pro Tip"
-**Pro tip - For Gantt chart, you can enhance visualization by coding dark colors to initial deliverables and light colours for improvements or updates following early studies.**
+    For Gantt chart, you can enhance visualization by coding dark colors to initial deliverables and light colours for improvements or updates following early studies.

 **Research Data Management & Open Science**

 Detail how data will be collected, stored, shared, and preserved.
 Include plans for open access publication, data repositories, and compliance with FAIR data principles (Findable, Accessible, Interoperable, Reusable).

+!!! note
-Note: If your proposal includes private data access, include secure storage plans via H4H or GCP.
+    If your proposal includes private data access, include secure storage plans via H4H or GCP.
 Mention the size of data if known.
 Adhere to the regulations included in the Personal Information Protection and Electronic Documents Act (PIPEDA), Health Insurance Portability and Accountability Act (HIPAA) and the General Data Protection Regulation (GDPR) for Canada, USA, and Europe, respectively.
 Also refer to First Nations principles of Ownership, Control, Access, and Possession (OCAP) in Canada and mention if applicable.

 **Expertise, Experience & Resources**